Data center servers may obtain software updates or certificate

 A compromised update server could download malware and

-to gain visibility is critical.
-Because only service accounts initiate
+traffic to gain visibility is critical.
+Because only service accounts

-update traffic and update traffic has no personal or sensitive information,
+initiate update traffic and update traffic has no personal or sensitive

-OCSP certificate revocation servers because the traffic usually
+traffic to OCSP certificate revocation servers because the traffic

 decryption may break the update process because the firewall acts

 as a proxy and replaces the client certificate with a proxy certificate,